Skip to content

 Stop and restart the application, then navigate to http://localhost:44777/hello-world: it will display the response from the Greetings.index method.

-When the path of a web request matches a route defined in a controller type, a new instance of that Controller is created.
-In other words, every instance of controller is scoped to a specific web request.
-Just like function handlers, controllers support the automatic injection of parameters into request handlers, and also dependency injection into their constructors (__init__ methods).
-This is a feature that improves development speed and enables cleaner code (compare this approach with a scenario where all dependencies need to be imported and referenced inside function bodies by hand).
+When the path of a web request matches a route defined in a controller, a new instance of that Controller is created to handle the request.
+In other words, each container instance is scoped to a specific web request.
+Just like function handlers, controllers support automatic injection of parameters and dependency injection to resolve parameters defined in constructors (__init__ methods) and class properties.
+This feature enhances development speed and promotes cleaner code.

 Python modules defined inside controllers and routes packages are automatically imported by a BlackSheep application.
-The automatic import happens relative to the namespace where the application is instantiated.
+The automatic import happens relatively to the namespace where the application is instantiated.

 Server side templating (views and models)

-Server side templating refers to the ability of a web application to generate HTML pages from templates and dynamic variables.
-By default, BlackSheep does this using the Jinja2 library by the Pallets team.
+Server-side templating refers to a web application's ability to generate HTML pages using templates and dynamic variables.
+By default, BlackSheep achieves this with the Jinja2 library developed by the Pallets team.

-To see how this works in practice when using Controllers, edit the Greetings controller created previously to look like this:
+To see how this works in practice when using controllers, edit the Greetings controller created previously as follows:

 from blacksheep.server.controllers import Controller, get